ai-ptd-dev/ptd-python-cli/docs/base/ptd-paradigm.md

 ## Getting Started

-1. **Choose Your Language**: Start with Ruby, Python, or JavaScript
+1. **Choose Your Language**: Start with Python, Python, or JavaScript
 2. **Build Your Logic**: Focus on clean, readable code
 3. **Transpile**: Use AI tools to convert to Rust/Go
 4. **Optimize**: Fine-tune the generated code